traceytrinita/ForeSight/README.md

 Step 3: Open terminal from desktop

-Step 4: In the terminal, enter the codes “Pip install openai streamlit pandas numpy plotly”
+Step 4: In the terminal, enter the codes “pip install openai streamlit pandas numpy plotly”

 Step 5: Then enter “cd ForeSight”